-Yes, they are a waste of money and time…
+Yes, Supplements are a Waste of Your Time and Money

 Vitamins found in food protect us from various diseases.